What Does Martin Lewis REALLY Think About Equity Release?

 Here is why:

-If, however, the cost of downsizing is prohibitive due to estate agent fees and relocation costs, then equity release could be the next best option.
+He often encounters people who delay moving because they feel too young, only to find that they are eventually too old to handle the stresses of moving; however, if the cost of downsizing is prohibitive due to estate agent fees and relocation costs, then equity release could be the next best option.

 What Alternative Retirement Financing Options Exist?